Scattering phase shift in quantum mechanics on quantum computers: non-Hermitian systems and imaginary-time simulations: Introduction

 The goal of the present work is to expand the discussion of our previous work in Ref.\cite{Guo:2026qkx} to explore the real time quantum simulation of non-Hermitian systems.
 The same quantum algorithm can be applied to imaginary time evolution of a quantum system as well, hence the imaginary time quantum simulation is also studied in this work.
 We will employ the same 1D quantum mechanical setup with the same contact interaction as in Ref.~\cite{Guo:2026qkx}.
 We consider two possibilities.
 One is to rotate time and simulate the system in imaginary time.
 If the Hamiltonian is independent of time, it stays Hermitian.
 This approach is the one widely adopted in Monte Carlo simulations in lattice QCD and other quantum field theories.
 Except here we are not performing Monte Carlo, but imaginary time quantum evolution.
 The other possibility is to rotate space and simulate the system in real time.
 The rotation in space $L \rightarrow i L$ renders the system Hamiltonian non-Hermitian.
 In both cases, we are left with the challenge of how to devise quantum algorithms and circuits to carry out time evolution of non-unitary operators.
 We will show that both imaginary time quantum simulation of the integrated correlation function and real time quantum simulation of a non-Hermitian system can be realized by using Hadamard test algorithm \cite{PhysRevA.75.012328} combined with block encoding method used for imaginary time evolution in Refs.~\cite{PhysRevA.109.052414,Leadbeater_2024,Yi:2025zpa}.

 The paper is organized as follows.
 In Sec.~\ref{sec:scatt1DQM}, the integrated correlation function formalism in 1D quantum mechanical scattering is outlined.
 In Sec.~\ref{sec:algorithm}, the quantum algorithm for trace of non-unitary operators is presented along with their quantum circuits.
-In Sec.~\ref{sec:numerics}, numerical tests on quantum simulators are discussed, followed by summary and outlook in Sec.~\ref{sec:summary}.
+In Sec.~\ref{sec:numerics}, numerical tests on quantum simulators are discussed.
+The optimization of quantum circuits for real time non-Hermitian quantum simulation is given in Sec.~\ref{sec:optimization}, followed by summary and outlook in Sec.~\ref{sec:summary}.